 Interest rate risk is the risk that the fair value or future cash flow of the Plan's investments will fluctuate due to changes in market interest rates.
-It arises primarily on interest-bearing financial instruments held in the Plan's short-term securities, fixed income portfolio and derivative interest rate contracts.
+It arises primarily on interest-bearing financial instruments held in the Plan's short-term securities and fixed income portfolio.
 Interest rate risk indirectly affects equities as earnings multiples change with changes in interest rates and the relative attractiveness of equities also changes with changes in interest rates.
 Excess cash is invested in short-term securities.